A-Siam/SuperDelivery/README.md

 # Super delivery application
 super delivery provide creating order -> update inventory -> process payment -> deliver order

-## this super delivery system uses
+## Patterns Used
 - Saga pattern
 - Event sourcing
 - CQRS

-**Note** This project *intentionally* doesn't use any external framworks to deaply learn about the topics mentioned however for production grade application I would use something linke **AxonIQ** framework to handle these patterns for me.
-Also auth is neglicted in this application for simplicty
+**Note** This project *intentionally* doesn't use any external frameworks to deeply learn about the topics mentioned however for production grade application I would use something like **AxonIQ** framework to handle these patterns for me.
+Also auth is neglected in this application for simplicity

+## Architecture

 ## System components
 ### Languages